AdaCore/langkit-query-language/user_manual/generated/stdlib.rst

     Return ``true`` if ``n`` is the name of a numeric type or subtype in Standard

+.. function:: next_non_blank_token_line(token)

+    Return the start line of the next non blank token, or the next line for a comment, or 0 if none.

 .. function:: param_pos(n, pos: int = 0)

     Return the position of node ``n`` in its current list of siblings

+.. function:: previous_non_blank_token_line(token)

+    Return the end line of the previous non blank token, or the previous line for a comment, or 0 if none.

 .. function:: same_tokens(l, r)